-This course develops intellectual skills in explaining social phenomena: identifying puzzles, developing theoretical explanations, and testing them empirically.
+This course develops intellectual skills in explaining social phenomena: identifying puzzles, developing theoretical explanations, and evaluating empirical evidence.

 - Instrumental rationality

+- Signalling

 - Values and norms

 - Social networks

-- Social integration
+- Contextual effects and (social integration)

 - Diffusion

 - Social change

 Each week a lecture introduces one type of explanation, while a seminar that discusses empirical research on a related topic.
 The topic illustrates this type of explanation in practice, revealing its strengths and weaknesses.
 The lectures and seminars are complementary but distinct.